Elderberries are often grown for their striking foliage and bright berries, but look before you eat — many elderberry varieties are poisonous.

 Types of Cultivars

 'Black Lace' Elderberry

 ‘Black Lace’ is a deciduous elderberry for part to full sun that bears soft pink flower clusters in the spring and black-red berries in fall.
 The dark, purple-black foliage is finely cut, like a Japanese maple’s.

 If you want to grow elderberries for their fruits, plant at least two different varieties that are known to bear safe, edible berries.
 Keep the plants no more than 60 feet apart.
-Berries may take 2 to 3 years to appear.
-Look for varieties such as ‘John’s’, ‘Adams’, ‘Nova’ or ‘York’, which are all good producers.
+Berries may take two to three years to appear.
+Look for varieties such as ‘John’s,' ‘Adams,' ‘Nova’ or ‘York,' which are all good producers.
 Berries are ready to harvest from August to September, depending on the cultivar you’re growing.
 Keep the fruits refrigerated until you’re ready to use them, and again, remember the blue and purple berries must be cooked to bring out a sweet flavor.
 Red elderberries are toxic.